-5.3 Poly Line-end extension rule
+5.3 Poly LEE Rule

-The framework was also used to evaluate poly line-end extension rule (LEE).
-Figure 10 shows yield and design area curves as minimum poly line-end extension rule is varied for various overlay control options.
-Impressively, increasing the rule value by just a few nanometer can allow the use of less complex overlay control while keeping yield and die area virtually unaffected.
-For example, increasing the rule from 8nm to 9nm would allow the use of third-order wafer and field-level model instead of sixth-order wafer and field-level model with negligible impact on area and yield (less than 1% area increase while yield drops from 100% to 99.3%).
-This can have important implications such as increased throughput and extending the lifespan of current scanner tools that are not capable of high-order overlay correction.
+The framework was also used to evaluate poly LEE rule.
+Figure 11 shows yield and design area (total cell area) curves as minimum poly LEE rule is varied for various overlay control options.
+Here, the change in area is entirely due to the impact of LEE rule on transistor folder.
+For instance, Fig. 12 shows the impact of LEE on transistor folding for cell INV_X4 where increasing the value of LEE from 19 to 25 nm increases the number of fingers by one.
+Impressively, increasing the rule value by just a few nanometers can allow the use of less complex overlay control while keeping vield and design area virtually unaffected.
+For example, increasing the rule from 8 to 9 nm would allow the use of third-order wafer and field-level model instead of sixth-order wafer and field-level model with negligible impact on area and yield (<1% area increase while yield drops from 100% to 99.3%).
+This can have important implications such as increased throughput and extending the lifespan of current scanner tools that are not capable of highorder overlay correction.